-At NASA, Lovell served as a backup for Gemini 4 — the second flight of the Gemini program — before being assigned as a "prime" crew member on Gemini 7.
-That flight launched in 1965.
+Lovell served as a backup for Gemini 4, before being assigned as one of two crew members on Gemini 7, which launched on Dec.
+4, 1965.

 Apollo 13 was the third targeted moon landing.
 All appeared normal until the evening of April 13, when the astronauts were just a day away from landing on the moon.
 A stray spark ignited an oxygen tank within the command module, heavily damaging the spacecraft.

 The three men huddled in the undamaged lunar module — a spacecraft designed for two men to land on the moon — for most of the next four days.
 To save energy, only the most essential systems were kept powered up.
-The men were cold, uncomfortable and dealing with constant minor crises.
+The men were cold, uncomfortable and dealing with a constant barrage of minor issues.
 But with the help of Mission Control, they arrived safely back on Earth on April 17, 1970.

 Life after NASA